-A semester is made up of modules.
-Each module is assigned a number of European credits, called ECTS (ECTS - European Credit Transfer System).
+A semester is made up of courses.
+Each course is assigned a number of European credits, called ECTS (ECTS - European Credit Transfer System).
 One semester's work earns 30 ECTS and therefore one year earns 60 ECTS.

 2.3 Program content